yamcs/yamcs-maven-plugin/docs/examples/packaging.rst

 Packaging Yamcs
 ===============

-Running through Maven is useful for development and for creating prototypes, but it is not recommended for production environments.
+Maven is a build tool, and so running Yamcs through Maven is primarily intended for development and for creating prototypes.
+In a production environment, you may want to run Yamcs without Maven.

 This plugin includes a ``bundle`` goal, which supports two packaging approaches: